xx2416/student_test_2024/README.md

 If you fail to install through `micromamba`, you shall install `SoS` (simply type `pip install sos` in the terminal to install, or, check out here for [alternative installation methods](https://vatlab.github.io/sos-docs/running.html#Local-installation) if you have troubles with that command), [`jupyter notebook`](https://jupyter.org/install) and you will need `R` and `Python` as well.

-After you setup the computing environment (if in `micromamba`, then remember to activate the `pisces-rabbit` environment first), please download both notebooks under folder `notebook/` and the toy data under `data/` on your own computer and put your name in the filename as `finemapping_JohnSmith.ipynb` and `data_analysis_sos_JohnSmith.ipynb`.
+After you setup the computing environment (if in `micromamba`, remember to activate the `pisces-rabbit` environment first), please download both notebooks under folder `notebook/` and the toy data under `data/` on your own computer and put your name in the filename as `finemapping_JohnSmith.ipynb` and `data_analysis_sos_JohnSmith.ipynb`.

 ## Task 2: Statistical genetics in `R`